How to make 3D models

 Once your 3D model is ready, there are multiple ways to use and share it.
 If you’re creating a model for internal use, you can store it on your computer or upload it to a file sharing service, such as Dropbox.
 However, if you’d like to share it with someone who may not have compatible 3D software to view it, it might be a good idea to upload it to a website where you can not only store your models, but allow other people to view or download them.

 There are many websites for storing and selling 3D models.
-Some of them, like Sketchfab or Kraken by Turbosquid, allow you to create your own collections of models both for private and public viewing.
-For example, in Sketchfab, you can not only upload a model as is, but also adjust the lighting and other parameters, and get an embed code so you can post it on a website the same way you would with a YouTube video or a tweet.
+Some, like Sketchfab or Kraken by Turbosquid, allow you to create your own collections of models both for private and public viewing.
+In Sketchfab, you can not only upload a model as is, but also adjust the lighting and other parameters, and get an embed code so you can post it on a website the same way you would with a YouTube video or a tweet.

-Some of those platforms, including Sketchfab, Turbosquid, CGTrader and Quixel, allow you to not just store 3D models but sell them to people who may be interested in them.
-Gaming engines like Unity and Unreal Engine have their own 3D model marketplaces where game developers can buy 3D assets for their games.
+Platforms like Sketchfab, Turbosquid and others including CGTrader, Quixel, Thingiverse, and MyMiniFactory, allow you to not just store 3D models but sell them.
+Gaming engines like Unity and Unreal Engine also have their own 3D model marketplaces where game developers can buy 3D assets for their games.

 The developers of the most popular 3D modeling and design software such as Autodesk have their own 3D viewing sites where it is also possible to upload 3D models directly from the software.
 Similarly, it is possible to do the same with 3D scanning software like Artec Studio, which allows export of the final 3D model into its native 3D viewer ViewShape.